How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 What to Do If Your Trip Is Imminent

 You've got travel booked in the next few weeks and your passport is about to expire.
-Don't panic - but do move fast.
-Here's what to do right now:
+Don't panic - but do move fast:

 - Call your passport authority - don't just browse the website.
 All four countries have urgent and emergency appointment provisions.
 A phone call gets you to a real person who can tell you exactly what's available.